 Net rental income comprises rent and service charges receivable less applicable provisions and costs associated with the properties.
 Rental income from investment property leased out under operating leases is recognised in the income statement on a straight-line basis over the certain term of the lease.
 Lease incentives granted are recognised as an integral part of the total rental income.
+If a rent review is due but not yet agreed with the tenant any expected rent increase is only recognised when receipt is highly probable.
 Service charge income is recognised as the services are provided.
 Net rental income is stated net of recoverable VAT.